-One of the main reasons project work gets delayed or even abandoned altogether is that you’ve overcommitted to work you are unable to deliver.
-We are all predisposed to say yes to client requests, either because we like them or because we’re scared to say no and potentially jeopardize the business relationship.
+One of the main reasons project work gets delayed or even abandoned altogether is that you’ve overcommitted to work you cannot deliver.
+We are all predisposed to say yes to client requests because we like them or are scared to say no, potentially jeopardizing the business relationship.

 But this is where inefficiency and disappointment will creep in – unless you can be strict and clear about the work you do take on.
-This is where it’s important to have enough information to be in the position to know what work you can take on, when, and what impact this might have on other work items already in progress.
+It’s essential to have enough information to be in the position to know what work you can take on, when, and what impact this might have on other work items already in progress.

 This is where the concept of the Kanban Commitment Points comes in.
-This brief article will define what Commitment Points in Kanban are, why you would benefit from using them, and how to set these up using Teamhood.
+This brief article will define Commitment Points in Kanban, why you would benefit from using them, and how to set them up using Teamhood.

 Looking for more information on Kanban?
 Check out our resource library.